McLeodMoores/starling/examples/examples-simulated/README.md

 ![Treasury View](https://github.com/McLeodMoores/starling/blob/v1.5.x/examples/examples-simulated/docs/images/treasury-view.png)

-Each pair of calculations is identical apart from the type of the bond yield curves that are used.
-Hovering over the column header will show which curve type is used.
+Each pair of calculations is identical apart from the type of the bond yield curves that is used.
+Hovering over the column header will show which curve type is used:

 ![Modified Duration 1](https://github.com/McLeodMoores/starling/blob/v1.5.x/examples/examples-simulated/docs/images/modified-duration-1.png)